-We combined unmatched experience with diligence, legal knowledge, and a commitment to each client’s best result.
-To schedule a consultation with one of our St. Louis homicide defense lawyers, call our office today at 314-354-8484 or contact us online.
+We combine unmatched experience with diligence, legal knowledge and a commitment to each client’s best result.
+To schedule a consultation with one of our St. Louis homicide defense lawyers, call our office today at (314) 354-8484 or contact us online.

 - Voluntary Manslaughter – This offense involves killing another person in a situation that would ordinarily be considered second-degree murder but occurred during a bout of sudden passion arising from a cause deemed adequate.
 Helping another person with self-murder is also considered voluntary manslaughter.

-- Involuntary Manslaughter – Under Missouri law, a person commits the offense of involuntary manslaughter if his or her criminal negligence causes the death of another person.
+- Involuntary Manslaughter – Under Missouri law, a person commits the offense of involuntary manslaughter if their criminal negligence causes the death of another person.

 If you have been accused of murder or a lesser homicide charge, it is important to understand that there are a number of viable defenses available in homicide cases.
 One of the most commonly raised is self-defense, which involves showing that you reasonably believed that your use of physical force was necessary to protect you or another person from someone who was trying to harm or even kill you.
 Not surprisingly, many cases involving self-defense turn on the question of what was “reasonable” at the time of the incident, making the assistance of an attorney critical.